jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 non-overlapping watersheds, or a series of nested subbasins.
 These are often derived using the `Watershed` tool, based on a series of input outlets, or the `Subbasins` tool, based on an input stream network.
-If subbasins are input to `LongestFlowpath`, each traced flowpath will include the full upstream length, including the portions of the longest flowpaths that are contained within nested areas.
+If subbasins are input to `LongestFlowpath`, each traced flowpath will include only the non-overlapping portions within nested areas.
 Therefore, this can be a convienent method of delineating the longest flowpath to each bifurcation in a stream network.

 The output vector file will contain fields in the attribute table that identify the associated basin unique identifier (*BASIN*), the elevation of the flowpath source point on the divide